-What Does Forbearance Mean?
+Student Loans 101: What Does Forbearance Mean?

 Contributing Writer at Tally

-When financial hardship strikes, it can seem like your bills come nipping at your heels all at once, looking for that monthly payment.
+As of September 2022, Americans have $1.75 trillion in student loan debt.
+This is an average of $28,950 per borrower.
+When financial hardship strikes, it can seem like your bills, including student loan payments, come nipping at your heels all at once, looking for that monthly payment.

 What does forbearance mean?
-We cover that below.
-Plus, we'll outline:

 Failure to resume your originally agreed-upon repayment plan after the forbearance period ends can result in serious consequences, ranging from negative marks on your credit report to foreclosure.

-When can I request forbearance?
+When can I request student loan forbearance?

-Are credit cards eligible for forbearance?
+Are private student loans eligible for forbearance?

-What are the benefits of forbearance?
+What are the benefits of student loan forbearance?